GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

 - len_scale: ``[0.0, 1000.0]``
 - nugget: ``[0.0, 100.0]``

+Also, you can deselect parameters from fitting, so their predefined values will be kept.
+In our case, we fixed a ``nugget`` of ``0.0``, which was set by default.
+You can deselect any standard or optional argument of the covariance model.
+The second return value ``pcov`` is the estimated covariance of ``popt`` from the used scipy routine :any:`scipy.optimize.curve_fit`.

-You can use the following methods to manipulate these bounds:
+You can use the following methods to manipulate the used bounds:

 .. currentmodule:: gstools.covmodel.base

 .. autosummary::
    CovModel.default_opt_arg_bounds
+   CovModel.default_arg_bounds
    CovModel.set_arg_bounds
    CovModel.check_arg_bounds